purduesigbots/pros-docs/v5/api/cpp/link.rst

 .. note:: ``pros::Link`` can also be used to refer ``pros::Link``

-.. note:: PROS currently officially supports the use of one Vex Radio per brain for Vex Link.
+.. note:: PROS currently officially supports the use of one VEX Radio per brain for VEXLink.

 .. contents:: :local: